fccdsicapstone/team-2-data-etl-viz/README.md

 **fcc_tech_speed_blockgroup_[year]** | Yearly median and mean max download and upload speed by tech categories at blockgroup level fund | Cleaned up version of funding data tech_code | Tech code and its name

+# Analysis and Modeling Scripts

+The main [data modeling script](./DataModelingScript.R) can be accessed here.

+Python and SQL scripts for analysis can be found in each directory of in this repo.